seed-run/homepage/_posts/2019-07-25-circleci-vs-travisci-vs-codepipeline-vs-seed.md

 **Seed**
   - LOWEST
-  - New service can be added through the dashboard in a couple of clicks.
+  - New services can be added through the dashboard in a couple of clicks.
   - New stages/environments can be added through a couple of clicks as well.
   - New AWS accounts can be linked through the settings with ease.